greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CHECKPOINT.html.md

 # CHECKPOINT

-Forces a transaction log checkpoint.
+Forces a write-ahead log checkpoint.

 ## <a id="section2"></a>Synopsis